deokudev/speedetail-homepage/src/app/examples/bug-2/page.md

 ## It often hangs when handling onChange event on `input`

 So, React might cause the issue??
-I guess `inkdrop-keymap` is not a culprit.
+I guess `speedetail-keymap` is not a culprit.

 ## 🤔 It is highly likely an Electron's bug